kopperud/Pesto.jl/docs/src/analysis/bayes_factors.md

 ```@example bayes
 using DataFrames
-cutoff = 10
+cutoff = 3.2
 filter(:shift_bf => x -> x > cutoff, rates)
 ```
-The result is that one branch had strong support for there being at least one shift on the branch.
-The branch that led to the Old World Monkeys has decisive support (Bayes factor of 30.7).
+The result is that there are two branches that had strong support for there being at least one shift on the branch.
+The branch that led to the Old World Monkeys has the highest support (Bayes factor of 6.9), while the gibbons clade (represented by Hylobates) have a slightly lower support (Bayes factor of 3.5).

 In order to plot these, we can create a dummy variable and use it in the tree plotting function.
 ```@example bayes